grasshoppergroup/GHCocoaPodsRepos/README.md

 ## Description

-Spec files to install ghclient sdk for the Application using pod install
+Spec files to install ghclient sdk for the ios Application using pod install

 ## Usage
 The Podfile must now contain the source at the top of the file.